-- WW1.6.1 Orange County shall continue to establish territorial/joint planning agreements with adjacent municipalities and other utilities regulated by the Public Service Commission to encourage cost effective service and avoid unnecessary duplication in the provision of wastewater services.
-Priorities for the extension of services by these other providers are referenced in the territorial/joint planning area agreements.
-(Added 12/00, Ord.
-00-25) - WW1.6.2 Orange County shall continue to pursue alternative funding sources and participate with other localities in order to plan and construct wastewater systems.
-(Added 12/00, Ord.
-00-25) - WW1.6.3 Orange County shall cooperate with other wastewater service providers to jointly address ground and surface water nutrient loading issues within the Wekiva Study Area.
+- GOAL WAT4 It is Orange County's goal to protect ground and surface water quality within the Wekiva Study Area by using the necessary wastewater treatment processes to help ensure water quality within the Wekiwa Springs system. - OBJ WAT4.1 Within the Wekiva River and its tributaries, the springs, and spring run creeks in the Wekiva Study Area, Orange County shall minimize nitrates and other pollutants that originate from wastewater effluent within the Wekiva River and its tributaries and the springs and spring run creeks in the Wekiva Study Area. - WAT4.1.1 In order to help remove nutrients from the Wekiva Springshed, Orange County will require the central sewering of existing developed areas through connection to a central system where central sewer is available as defined in Section 381.0065(2)(a), Florida Statutes. - WAT4.1.2 The County shall comply with the wastewater requirements that are identified in the approved Wekiva Basin Action Management Plan. - WAT4.1.3 Orange County shall cooperate with other wastewater service providers to jointly address ground and surface water nutrient loading issues within the Wekiva Study Area.
 Such efforts shall address water quality throughout the entire basin comprehensively, not only on a site specific basis, and shall aim to leverage limited resources and take advantage of economies of scale.
 These efforts are contained in the Wekiva Protection Act Facilities Plan, which is hereby adopted by reference and incorporated in the Comprehensive Plan.
-The objective of the plan includes: - Delineation of area within the utility service area that are to be served by central facilities within 5 years; - Delineation of areas where central wastewater systems are not readily available; - A financially feasible schedule of improvements; - An infrastructure work plan to build the facilities needed to implement the facilities

-- plan, including those needed to meet enhanced treatment standards adopted by FDEP; - A phase-out of onsite septic tank systems where central facilities are available; - A long-range component addressing service of the joint planning area utility service area; - Monitoring of existing central systems. - GOAL WW2 It is Orange County's goal to provide wastewater services and facilities which are environmentally sound, promote water conservation and reclaimed water reuse, and protect the quality of the water supply. - OBJ WW2.1 All County septic tank regulations and policies shall be enforced, and if necessary amended, to prevent adverse environmental impacts and eliminate health hazards.
+The objective of the plan includes: - Delineation of area within the utility service area that are to be served by central facilities within 5 years; - Delineation of areas where central wastewater systems are not readily available; - A financially feasible schedule of improvements; - An infrastructure work plan to build the facilities needed to implement the facilities plan, including those needed to meet enhanced treatment standards adopted by FDEP; - A phase-out of onsite septic tank systems where central facilities are available; - A long-range component addressing service of the joint planning area utility service area; and - Monitoring of existing central systems.